ray-project/ray/doc/source/cluster/index.rst

 cluster with ``ray.init(address='auto')``.

-If ``ray.init(address='auto')`` keeps repeating ``Failed to connect to Redis, retrying.``, then the node is failing to connect to some other port(s) besides the main port.
+If ``ray.init(address='auto')`` keeps repeating ``redis_context.cc:303: Failed to connect to Redis, retrying.``, then the node is failing to connect to some other port(s) besides the main port.

 .. code-block:: bash